RowanStrafford/Battle-Rocks/Thoughts.md

 - Players work together to destroy asteroids.
 - Players fight each other in an asteroid field with gunz n shit.

+- Game of catch in an asteroid field, chaser is slower but has better gun, once caught, swap roles